Sunday, August 3, 2014

 Now you should be able to upload an image to Glance through the Horizon Dashboard or using the

 glance command and instead of it being saved to /var/lib/glance/images, it will be saved in a Swift Container called glance in the service account.

 Verify nothing is saved in /var/lib/glance/images by simply running

-ls /var/lib/glance/images (if you did not delete any existing Glance Images, they will still be there).
+ls /var/lib/glance/images on the server where Glance is running (if you did not delete any existing Glance Images, they will still be there).

 Once the Horizon Dashboard or the